zxing-js/library/readme.md

 `npm run build.browser.dist`

-And then include what you need from `build-browser` folder (for example `zxing.qrcodereader.min.js` for qr barcode reader).
+And then include what you need from `build/vanillajs` folder (for example `zxing.qrcodereader.min.js` for qr barcode reader).

 Or just grab the minified files that are available in [examples](https://github.com/aleris/zxing-typescript/tree/master/docs/examples).